 ICC funds original research that helps further the ICC's goal of "creating, promoting and encouraging the standardization and evolution of an open, vendor-neutral, cross-platform colour management system architecture and components."

-The next call will close in April/May 2017, and full details will be posted here.
+The next call will close on April 7 2017, and results will be announced by the end of June.

 Call for proposals

 ICC invites proposals from graduate students working in an aspect of colour imaging who need funding for a particular element of their research.

 A maximum of $10,000 will be awarded each year, although value for money is important and smaller proposals are encouraged.
 Funds can be used for subsistence, travel, or purchase of items necessary for the work such as research equipment, software licenses or publications.

 - The work will contribute to the goals of the ICC